REACH Center Hiring: Intake and Outreach Coordinator

 - Experience leading teams of people to organize projects and/or events.

-- Typing proficiency of at least 55 wpm.
+- Clear spoken and written communication, to include a typing proficiency of at least 55 wpm.

 - Familiarity and competency with Microsoft Suite programs and Google Drive and ability to learn to quickly navigate new data management systems.